NSO Priddy Leader Hiring Information

 Arctic Fritillary group - WSO 2023

-NSO Priddy Leaders are essential in making NSO successful.
-Incoming students are put together in groups of 8-10, and each “Priddy Group” has 2-3 NSO Priddy Leader who help guide the group throughout the week of NSO in events and evening discussions.
+Priddy Leaders are essential in making NSO/WSO successful.
+Incoming students are put together in groups of 8-10, and each “Priddy Group” has 2-3 Priddy Leaders who help guide the group throughout the week of orientation in events and evening discussions.

 What are evening discussions?